isomorphicdude/isomorphicdude.github.io/_posts/2024-12-25-disintegration.markdown

 $$

+---

 ## Example: The Gluing Lemma

-> This is useful to show the Wasserstein-2 distance satisfies the triangle inequality
+> We can use this lemma to show that the Wasserstein-p distance satisfies the triangle inequality

+### Set up

 -  $(X,\mathcal{P}(X)), (Y,\mathcal{P}(Y)),(Z,\mathcal{P}(Z))$ be three Polish probability space